 A Blast From the Past

 Back to the future with geometric patterns that are full of vibrant, brash colours and you'll create a modern retro vibe in your home.
 Large geometric prints featured heavily in the 1970s, with circles and spirals from the 60s sitting next to floral geometrics, to create a room that was playful to the point of being mischievous for bucking the trends of the day.
 Art Deco was the era where straight angular lines were the design of the day.
 Furniture and soft furnishings had a form of symmetry and geometry about them.
-The era saw the resurgence of black and white chequerboard patterns for flooring, while fabrics had monochromatic colour-ways or were coordinated with shiny metallics.
+The era saw the resurgence of black and white chequerboard patterns for flooring, while geometric curtain fabrics had monochromatic colour-ways or were coordinated with shiny metallics.
 Geometric window blinds with metallic elements are an ideal choice for a modern home, embracing this year's trends of metallics and geometrics in one.